Virginia Byers 1927 - 2020 - Obituary

+I'm so sorry to hear about your mom.
+I always liked her for her outspokenness.

+She always let you know where she stood.
+Thinking of you during this difficult time.

-Londonderry - Virginia Mae Byers, 92, passed away Wednesday, June 10, 2020, at Adena Regional Medical Center in Chillicothe.
+CHILLICOTHE - Virginia Mae Byers, 92, of Londonderry, passed away Wednesday, June 10, 2020, at Adena Regional Medical Center in Chillicothe.
 She was born December 5, 1927, in Vinton County, daughter of the late Arch B. and Eva V. Brown Herron.
 Virginia was the widow of the late Gerald "Cotton" Leo Byers, who passed away January 15, 2019.
 They were married for 73 years.

 Virginia worked for the Vinton County Clerk of Courts and worked for General Electric in Circleville.
 She was a member of the VFW Post #5299 Ladies Auxiliary in McArthur, attended Mt.
 Zion Church in McArthur and volunteered at the Democratic Headquarters in McArthur.